Sweet potatoes, mushrooms, kale, bacon…oh my! This Sweet Potato Hash with Bacon is flavorful, super simple and delicious.

 - ¼ tsp. black pepper

-- ¼ cup cheese of choice^ (optional) ^omit for Dairy-free and Paleo
+- ¼ cup cheese of choice^ (optional) ^omit for dairy-free and Whole30 friendly.

 - Heat 1 Tbsp. cooking fat in large sauté pan on medium heat.